Newton-Okounkov polyhedra for character varieties and configuration spaces: Introduction

 Other enumeration problems in representation theory could plausibly be studied with the methods in this paper.
 Polyhedra which control Levi branching problems $L \subset G$ have been defined by Berenstein and Zelevinsky in \cite{BZ2}.
 These can be adapted along the lines of the program used in Sections \ref{step1}, \ref{step2}, and realized as Newton-Okounkov bodies.

 The definition of Newton-Okounkov body we use is more general than the one in \cite{LM} and \cite{KK}, where the valuation used to construct the Newton-Okounkov body comes from a flag of subspaces of the variety.
 It would be interesting to realize the tensor product polytope $C_{\bold{i}}(\tree, \vec{\lambda})$ as the Newton-Okounkov body attached to a flag $\mathcal{F}$ in a variety birational to $P_{\vec{\lambda}}(G)$.
+This has been carried out in \cite{M16} for the valuations we construct here for the space $\mathcal{X}(F_g, SL_2(\C))$.